-To be used as a base class with polymorphic, a type PolymorphicInterface does not need a virtual destructor.
+A type PolymorphicInterface used as a base class with polymorphic does not need a virtual destructor.
 The same mechanism that is used to call the copy constructor of a potentially derived-type object will be used to call the destructor.

-To allow compiler generation of special member functions of an abstract interface type PolymorphicInterface in conjunction with polymorphic, PolymorphicInterface needs at least a non-virtual protected destructor and a protected copy constructor.
-PolymorphicInterface does not need to be assignable, move constructible or move assignable for polymorphic<PolymorphicInterface> to be assignable, move constructible or move assignable.
+To allow compiler-generation of special member functions of an abstract interface type PolymorphicInterface in conjunction with polymorphic, PolymorphicInterface needs at least a non-virtual protected destructor and a protected copy constructor.
+PolymorphicInterface does not need to be assignable, move constructible or move assignable for polymorphicPolymorphicInterface to be assignable, move constructible or move assignable.